Glossary

 P

 Pause.
 A job state.
 The definition is intact; scheduled runs don't fire.
 Manual runs still work.
-The first thing to reach for when a job misbehaves.
+Use this first when a job misbehaves.

 Permission.
 A relation like CanManageUsers that grants the ability to perform a specific action on a resource type.
 Roles and policies are bundles of permissions.
 See Roles & permissions.